Composably secure data processing for Gaussian-modulated continuous variable quantum key distribution

 The final step is that of PA, after which the secret key is generated.
 Starting from the original $n_{\text{bks}}$ blocks (each being $N$-size), the parties derive $p_{\text{EC}}n_{\text{bks}}$ successfully error-corrected binary strings

 each string containing $n p$ bits.
 In this final step, all the surviving error-corrected strings are compressed into shorter strings that are decoupled from Eve (up to a small error probability that we discuss below).
-This compression step can be implemented on each sequence individually, or globally on a concatenation of sequences, which is the approach adopted here and certainly valid under conditions of channel stability.
+This compression step can be implemented on each sequence individually, or globally on a concatenation of sequences.
+Here, the latter approach is adopted and is certainly valid under conditions of channel stability.